 Words used in the singular include the plural and vice versa, as the context may require.

-(a) The scope of the mediation procedure is intended to cover disputes relating to ICOM's areas of activities, including but not limited to return and restitution, loan and deposit, acquisition, and intellectual property, and involving public or private parties including but not limited to States, museums, indigenous communities, and individuals.
+(a) The scope of the mediation procedure is intended to cover disputes relating to art and cultural heritage, including but not limited to return and restitution, loan and deposit, acquisition, and intellectual property, and involving public or private parties including but not limited to States, museums, indigenous communities, and individuals.

 (b) Where a Mediation Agreement provides for mediation under the Mediation Rules, these Rules shall be deemed to form part of that Mediation Agreement.
 Unless the parties have agreed otherwise, these Rules as in effect on the date of the commencement of the mediation shall apply.

-(a) A party to a Mediation Agreement that wishes to commence a mediation shall submit a Request for Mediation in writing to the ICOM Secretariat.
+(a) A party to a Mediation Agreement that wishes to commence a mediation shall submit a Request for Mediation in writing to the Center.
 It shall at the same time send a copy of the Request for Mediation to the other party.

 (b) The Request for Mediation shall contain or be accompanied by: